 To further support this work, in September 2019 HCPC began a review of its audit and policy making activities as well as operational output against the revised PSA Standards of Good Regulation.
-At the start of 2020, to progress against each of the revised 18 Standards of Good Regulation, a performance improvement action plan and working group was put together to monitor progress.
-Adherence to these standards this year will continue to be monitored.
+At the start of 2020, to progress against each of the revised 18 Standards, a performance improvement action plan and working group was put together to monitor progress.
+Performance to these standards will continue to be monitored this year.